Graphic: 2026 Qualified Application Plan

 has begun the revision process for the 2026 Qualified Allocation Plan (QAP).

-• A PUBLIC HEARING NOTICE for the existing 2025 Qualified Allocation Plan (QAP of the Low-Income Housing Tax Credit Program (LIHTC) and proposed amendments for the 2026 QAP has been scheduled.
-For details, go to the QAP landing page website here.
-In summary:
+A HYBRID PUBLIC HEARING for the existing 2025 Qualified Allocation Plan (QAP) of the Low-Income Housing Tax Credit Program (LIHTC) and proposed amendments for the 2026 QAP took place on July 30, 2025 both in-person and virtually.
+Written testimony was also accepted.
+The proposed QAP is to be effective in 2026.
+For more information on the QAP process, please go to the QAP landing page website here.

 2026 Qualified Allocation Plan Information